robotology/ycm-cmake-modules/help/manual/ycm-superbuild.7.rst

 Expert Mode
 -----------

-The :variable:`YCM_EXPERT_MODE`` variable will set the YCM Superbuild in "expert mode".
+The :variable:`YCM_SUPERBUILD_EXPERT_MODE`` variable will set the YCM Superbuild in "expert mode".
 This is disabled by default.
-This means that all the projects that are in "developer mode" will have all the targets enabled (including the update step)
+This means that all the projects that are in "developer mode" will have all the targets enabled (including the update step) and that the :ref:`update <target:project-update>` and similar targets will keep these targets as well.

 .. _`Targets`: